gabesargeant/blog/gabrielsargeant/content/posts/this_site_2/index.md

 Things didn't get better at this point.
-Reading yet more documentation on AWS, I found [Environment variables to configure the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) Theres no mention of **AWS_SDK_LOAD_CONFIG** so that must be a golang specific setting.
-I couldn't find doco that elaborated on it more than what was in the AWS golang SDK doco.
+Reading yet more documentation on AWS, I found [Environment variables to configure the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) Theres no mention of **AWS_SDK_LOAD_CONFIG** so that must be a Golang specific setting.
+I couldn't find doco that elaborated on it more than what was in the AWS Golang SDK doco.

 After all of this.
 I eventually caved and just set my AWS account key and secret using **export** in my .bashrc file.
 And that worked easily.